 For direct access to using MySQL natively within a C application, there are two methods:

-to the MySQL client/server protocol through the
+The C API provides low-level access to the MySQL client/server protocol through the

-libmysqlclientis included in MySQL
+libmysqlclientis included in MySQL distributions.

-libmysqldis an embedded MySQL server library that enables you to embed an instance of the MySQL server into
+libmysqldis an embedded MySQL server library that enables you to embed an instance of the MySQL server into your C applications.

-libmysqldis included in MySQL distributions,
+libmysqldis included in MySQL distributions.

 To access MySQL from a C application, or to build an interface to MySQL for a language not supported by the Connectors or APIs in this chapter, the C API is where to start.
-A number of programmer's utilities are available to help with the process; see Section 4.7, “MySQL Program Development Utilities”.
+A number of programmer's utilities are available to help with the process; see Section 4.7, “Program Development Utilities”.